Carglglz/upydev/DOCS/Documentation.md

 #### ads_read

-to read from an analog pin previously configurated (see -tm option for stream mode, and -f for logging*)
+to read from an analog pin previously configured
+(see -tm option for stream mode, and -f for logging*)

 for one shot read, logging is also available with -f and